project-chip/zap/docs/api.md

 <a name="module_Loader API_ Loader APIs..parseConformanceFromXML"></a>

 ### Loader API: Loader APIs~parseConformanceFromXML(operand) ⇒
-Parses conformance or an operand in conformance recursively from xml data.
+Parses conformance from XML data.
-The conformance could come from features, attributes, or commands
+The conformance could come from features, attributes, or commands.

+Call recursive helper function to parse conformance only if the conformance exists.
+Otherwise, return empty string directly

 An example of parsing the conformance of 'User' device type feature: